GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-ux-considerations/index.md

 ### Help prevent hacked experiences

 Often users hack an experience without realizing they are doing it.
-For example before cloud sharing apps like Google Drive, it was common for users to save large files and attach them to emails so they could carry on editing from a different device.
+For example before cloud-based file sharing web apps, it was common for users to save large files and attach them to emails so they could carry on editing from a different device.
 It is important not to be pulled into their hacked experience but rather look at what they are trying to achieve.
-In other words instead of thinking of how you can make attaching a large file more user friendly, solve the problem of sharing large files across multiple devices.
+In other words instead of thinking of how you can make attaching a large file more user-friendly, solve the problem of sharing large files across multiple devices.

 ## Make experiences transferable from one device to another